Gold IRA RMD Calculator: Estimate Required Minimum Distributions

 Quick Answer: How a Gold IRA RMD Is Estimated

 A required minimum distribution (RMD) is estimated by dividing the prior December 31 account balance by a life-expectancy factor from the IRS Uniform Lifetime Table for the account holder's age.
-Under current rules, RMDs for traditional IRAs — including Gold IRAs — generally begin at age 73.
+RMDs for traditional IRAs — including Gold IRAs — begin at the applicable age: 73 for those born 1951 to 1959, and 75 for those born in 1960 or later under SECURE 2.0 (IRS — RMD FAQs).
 For a Gold IRA, the year-end fair market value of the metals is the figure used, and the required amount can be met by selling metals for cash or by taking an in-kind distribution of metals.

 Gold IRA RMD Calculator